Truck driver killed, 3 injured in crash on Yamuna Expressway | Law-Order

 The deceased has been identified as Nahar Singh, the truck driver who hailed from Mathura district, the spokesperson said.

-Those hospitalised have been identified as Lekhraj, Hasrat and Raheem, the official said, adding further legal proceedings were being carried out.
+Those hospitalized have been identified as Lekhraj, Hasrat, and Raheem, the official said, adding further legal proceedings were being carried out.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)